jphan345/SnakeGame/README.md

 # SnakeGame
- Snake game made with Python.
+ Snake game made with Python using object-oriented programming.